Close Search

 Can a non-resident hunt Mule Deer in Utah?

 Yes, non-residents can hunt mule deer in Utah.
 They must apply for the necessary tags and licenses, including non refundable application fees, a nonresident hunting license, and the appropriate tag fees depending on the type of mule deer hunt they are pursuing.
-Non-residents can participate in both Limited Entry and General Deer hunts (but not in the same year), subject to the same application processes and draw systems as residents.
+Non-residents can participate in both Limited Entry and General Deer hunts (but only hold one tag in the same year), subject to the same application processes and draw systems as residents.

 How does the Utah deer draw work?